15 January 2021 / #traveladvice

 That saves me 1,000+ pesos per month!

 I realized after a year that I never needed the things I left in the storage, so I would not likely need them in the future as well.
-I only kept really, really important things of sentimental value and documents.
+I only kept really, really important things of sentimental value and important documents.

 7) Get a Multiple Entry US Tourist Visa